ic-lab-duth/Fast-Float4HLS/README.md

 # Fast-Float4HLS
-Fast-Float is a C++ header only library for floating point arithmetic operations developed to be used for High Level Synthesis implemetations.
+Fast-Float4HLS is a C++ header only library for floating point arithmetic operations developed to be used for High Level Synthesis implemetations.

 Inside the header file <fast-float.h> is described a templated datatype 'fast_float<M,E>' together with a set of operations.
 The datatype supports different floating point representations depending on the definitions of the mantissa M and exponent E widths through the template.
 For example: